Manhattan Rhinoplasty Surgeon Dr. Gary Linkov

 This nose cosmetic surgery is performed under general anesthesia with an anesthesiologist, so there will be no pain during the surgery and you will have no recollection of the procedure.
 You will be asked to change into a surgical gown and women of child-bearing age will need to take a pregnancy test.
 The intake process can take about an hour, the surgery usually takes 2-4 hours, and recovery will be about another hour.

 What Is the Recovery From Nose Job?

 Recovery after rhinoplasty surgery varies from person to person.
 There is a short-term healing phase that occurs in the first few days to weeks following the surgery, and a long term healing phase that occurs in the weeks to months after surgery.
 How long you will spend in each phase depends on a variety of personal factors.

 The short term healing phase

-The short term healing phase occurs in the first few days to weeks after rhinoplasty procedure.
+The short term healing phase occurs in the first few days to weeks after the rhinoplasty NYC procedure.
 Common, anticipated aspects of healing in the short term phase include:

 - Bruising – Most patients will experience some degree of bruising.
 For some, the bruising is minimal, and for others, it is more pronounced.
 Bruising typically improves in the first few days after surgery but can last for up to 2 weeks.